Abdel7004/Motor-World/ReadMe.md

 ### Stretch Goals

-- As a user, I would like to see a search bar to filter the car listings.
+- As a user, I would like to see multiple car pictures for each listing.
-- As a user, I would like to see a map showing the location of each car.
+- As a user, I would login in as a user.
-- As a user, I would like to see the most popular car listings based on user views.
+- As a user, I would like to use a search bar to filter the car listings.
 - As a user, I would like to see reviews and ratings for each car listing.
-Technologies Used

 ### Conclusion